 Summer Enrichment at Loyola: Helping Chicago's Aspiring College Students

-The SEaL program is an opportunity for academic and social enrichment for high school sophomores, juniors and seniors from the following Chicago area high schools:
+The SEaL program is an opportunity for academic and social enrichment for high school freshmen, sophomores, juniors and seniors from, but not limited to, the following Chicago are high schools:

 - Christ the King Jesuit College Preparatory High School

 - Curie Metro High School

 - Gwendolyn Brooks College Preparatory Academy